wompking/carminiteblocks/README.md

 ## Carminite Apples

 **Carminite Apples** are edible items made out of Carminite.
 There are two versions, the regular and enchanted Carminite Apple.
 They are crafted the same way as their golden counterparts (for the enchanted Carminite Apple, use blocks of Carminite).
-They can also be found in Ruined Portal chests. [*(figure ADD LATER)*](https://github.com/wompking/carminiteblocks/blob/master/README.md#figure-???)
+They can also be found in Ruined Portal chests. [*(figure 32)*](https://github.com/wompking/carminiteblocks/blob/master/README.md#figure-32)

 Eating a Carminite Apple will grant Item Magnetism for 2 minutes; this effect pulls all items in a 5-block radius towards the player. [*(figure 30)*](https://github.com/wompking/carminiteblocks/blob/master/README.md#figure-30) Since effects can't really be added in Minecraft, the time remaining will show in the hotbar title slot. [*(figure 31)*](https://github.com/wompking/carminiteblocks/blob/master/README.md#figure-31)

 Eating an Enchanted Carminite Apple will grant Item Magnetism for 5 minutes, and Speed II for 20 seconds.

+## Ghast Meat

+**Ghast Meat**, as the name implies, is dropped by ghasts.
+Ghasts will now drop 0-5 Ghast Meat when killed; eating it will give you *ahem* the same amount of hunger as cooked steak, and Levitation I for 5 seconds.
+Cooking the Ghast Meat *ahem* won't work; ghasts have flameproof flesh or something.
+I don't know, I need an excuse I guess.

 ## Images